Applications of Computer Networks

 (B) Stand Alone Applications

-These are applications that run on stand alone computers (computers not connected to any other).
-In order to extend their activity, they are rebuild to run on network environments e.g. word processors, spreadsheets, database management systems, presentations graphics, project management etc. They function even when the computer is offline.
+These are applications that run on stand-alone computers (computers not connected to any other).
+In order to extend their activity, they are rebuilt to run on network environments e.g. word processors, spreadsheets, database management systems, presentations graphics, project management etc. They function even when the computer is offline.

 Was this information useful?

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.